Certified Checks Explained — Including How To Avoid Fraud

 Certified checks offer benefits for buyers and sellers.
 Carrying large sums of cash can be impractical and risky.
 Accepting personal checks as payment can be problematic because the receiver doesn’t know for sure whether the check will clear.

 Certified checks are convenient and secure.
 Before issuing a certified check, the bank verifies the funds are available and reserves them until the check is cashed.
 These checks are usually good for 60 to 90 days; however, check expiration dates can vary.

-- Why Do You Need a Certified Check?
+When Should You Use a Certified Check?

 A certified check, also known as an official check, can be used when the person you’re paying requires a form of guaranteed payment.